scrypto/myflickr/README.md

 To start the app, run `npm start`.

-To bundle the app, run `npm build`.
+To bundle the app, run `npm run build`.

 To test the app, run `npm test`.